Information about how Derwen College approaches teaching young people with special educational needs

 How is progress tracked – assessment tools for small steps

 In addition to tracking progress against qualifications the college uses a central database for capturing and monitoring progress against an individual’s short term targets.
 This is accessible to all staff across college who input their comments with regards to progress against specified targets.
-This is then used by Pathway Leader and Personal Tutors to report progress and review targets.
+Information from the database is then used by Pathway Leaders and Personal Tutors to report progress and review targets.
 Additionally, there are subject experts who have key roles across college e.g. Functional Skills Core Team who have responsibility for English and maths learning and monitor individual’s progress on a regular basis.

 Systems to get student back on track if progress is not as anticipated